-Suitable habitat for marsh skullcap occurs in the Project area.
-Marsh skullcap has a high potential to occur in the Project area.
+Suitable marsh, meadow, and coniferous forest habitat for marsh skullcap occurs in the Project area, but the species has not been observed locally for 100 years.
+Marsh skullcap has a low potential to occur in the Project area.

 Cylindrical Trichodon (Trichodon cylindricus)